zhenyulin/iTermConfig/README.md

 # neon

-Aesthetic iTerm2 Profile Color Theme
+Aesthetic iTerm2 Profile Theme

 ## Usage
  * download `neon.itemcolors`
- * open Preferences in iTerm2, switch to Profile Panel and choose Colors Tab
+ * double click to add it to iTerm2
- * import the file
+ * or open Preferences in iTerm2, switch to Profile Panel and the Colors Tab, import the file

 ## Preview
 ![Screenshot 1](screenshots/dir.png?raw=true "code dir")